-On April 30, 2015, various funds previously held in the Non-Pension Asset Portfolio (the "NPAP") were liquidated and re-invested with a newly hired investment company, SEI, a provider of institutional asset management services.
-SEI created two publicly traded Catholic Values mutual funds: the Catholic Values Equity Fund and the Catholic Values Fixed Income Fund ("Catholic Values Funds"), which provide Catholic institutions with high quality investment products that align with their core values, without sacrificing diversification or return potential.
+SEI, a provider of institutional asset management services, created two publicly traded Catholic Values mutual funds: the Catholic Values Equity Fund and the Catholic Values Fixed Income Fund ("Catholic Values Funds"), which provide Catholic institutions with high-quality investment products that align with their core values, without sacrificing diversification or return potential.
 Specifically, the Catholic Values Funds align with the investment directives set forth by the United States Conference of Catholic Bishops ("USCCB").
-The Archdiocese of Philadelphia appointed SEI Private Trust Company to act as custodian (the "Custodian") of the investments, which consist of certain cash and securities and are more fully described in Note C.
+The Archdiocese appointed SEI Private Trust Company to act as custodian (the "Custodian") of the investments, which consist of certain cash and securities and are more fully described in Note C.

 Investments are reported at fair value.
 Realized gains and losses are reported to the participant monthly.
 Gains and losses created at the participant level due to sales are recorded in the specific participant accounts.
-Unrealized gains and losses are included in the statements of activities as net appreciation or depreciation in the fair value of investments.
+Unrealized gains and losses are included in the statements of activities as net realized and unrealized gains (losses) on investments.